Take your flight to the next level.

 Take a Lesson

-Schedule a flight with an instructor, get your questions andswered in a person by someone that has been exactly where you are, get in the air and go through the maneuvres, see what a commercial license is all about.
+Schedule a flight with an instructor, get your questions answered in a person by someone that has been exactly where you are, get in the air and go through the maneuvers, see what a commercial license is all about.

 Step 2